aws/aws-fpga/README.md

 ## FPGA HDK

 The [HDK directory](./hdk) is recommended for developers wanting to start building Amazon FPGA Images (AFI).
 It includes the development environment, simulation, build and AFI creation scripts.
 The HDK can be installed on any server or EC2 instance.
-AWS recommends the use of the [FPGA Developer AMI on AWS Marketplace](https//aws.amazon.com/marketplace/AmazonFPGAAmi).
 The HDK is not required if you are using a pre-built AFI and not planning to build your own AFI.

 Execute [`source ./hdk_setup.sh`](./hdk_setup.sh) to setup the environment variables required by the rest of the HDK scripts.